-If your reasons for building distributed databases are disaster recovery and replication across geo-redundant datacenters, a distributed cloud database might be all you need.
+If your reasons for building DBs are disaster recovery and replication across geo-redundant datacenters, a distributed cloud database might be all you need.
 You can’t run Amazon Redshift or SQL Azure locally, but you can get the benefits of replication across nodes and data centers.

 Distributed database case study examples include many ecommerce sites, where availability is more important than strong consistency, and the flexibility of NoSQL fits the varied attributes of products well.
 An online distribution database would be a use case that’s well suited to a NoSQL distributed database.

 How To Implement Distributed Database Architecture?

 If you’ve chosen a distributed database environment, you might get started with some best practices for DBs.
 Pick the simplest distributed database management system architecture that works, given your applications needs.
 That is often as simple as a distributed key-value database implementation.

 ScyllaDB offers a distributed database system that maps a logical database across a cluster of interconnected database nodes in a ring architecture.
 The nodes are considered equal, in a peer-to-peer model.
 Without a defined leader the cluster has no single point of failure.
 Clusters need not reside in a single location.
 Data can be distributed across a geographically dispersed cluster using multi-datacenter replication.

 Each ScyllaDB node can be an individual on-premise server or a virtual server.
 Data is distributed as evenly as possible across all nodes in a cluster.
 ScyllaDB also uses logical units, known as Virtual Nodes (vNodes), to better distribute data for more predictable performance.
 A cluster can also store multiple copies of the same data on different nodes for reliability.